Vibesss27/mpi_rnsit26/README.md

 # mpi_rnsit26

-# Medicinal Plant Identification using AI/ML and DL
+# Medicinal Plant Identification using ML and DL

-This project uses AI/ML and DL to identify medicinal plants based on leaf images.
+This project uses ML and DL to identify medicinal plants based on leaf images.
 Currently, it supports identification of plants like Neem, Tulsi, Mint, Aloevera and Turmeric.

 ## Technologies Used
 - Python